richjrader/awesome-richisms/README.md

 * Dig's a hole and then digs a bigger hole to try and make a point

 * It's a whole thing

+* 2:30 is time to go to the dentist